 The drafters of the Personnel Code envisioned broad enabling statutes giving the Director of Central Management Services extensive discretion to implement the provisions of the Code through the promulgation of rules.
 As a check and balance to this power, the Director is to submit proposed rules and/or amendments to the Commission, and the Commission has the authority to disapprove them.

-During fiscal year 2017, the Director of Central Management Services did not submit any amendments to the Personnel Rules.
+During fiscal year 2018, the Director of Central Management Services submitted one amendment to the Personnel Rules on Section 305.320 Extending Jurisdiction A, B, and C.